 While a good base salary is important, it’s not the only thing graduates are looking for.
 Just shy of 59% of 2015 graduates said they would rather work in an organisation with a positive social atmosphere and a lower salary than the reverse, which shows the increasing importance young people are placing on company culture.
 Sales is hard work so you need to keep your graduates motivated to hit targets.
 As this will be their first ‘real’ job, this new breed of sales talent will naturally be excited and want to work in a positive social environment where the culture is fun.
 If you have a great company culture, promote it!
 Any social activities you take part in as a business, charity work or sports teams should all be advertised to graduates who are looking for a little something extra from their employer.

 It’s not just the starting salary and culture that graduates are looking for.
 Career development and progression are high on the agenda too.
-A 2015 report revealed that 84% of UK graduates expect their first employer to provide formal training, yet more than a quarter of graduates do not receive that in their new position.
 Make no mistake – graduates are ambitious, keen to learn and interested in their career development.
 Take advantage of this hunger by offering dedicated training and regular performance reviews and you might be rewarded with talented graduates who emerge into future sales stars.

 As the workplace continues to age and the economy expands, it’s only natural that you’ll need to bring in new people to boost your sales team.
 Follow our steps to ensure you’re hiring –and retaining – the right graduates and you’re well on your way to a successful sales future.

 Are you looking to expand your team?
 Considering hiring a graduate?
 Get in touch to see how we can help you!